 About the station

-The Chacaltaya GAW Station (CHC) is located in the Bolivian Andes.
-Chacaltaya is a mountain with a horizon open to the south and west facing the Altiplano (high plateau of 3800 masl).
+The Chacaltaya Global GAW Station (CHC) is located in the Bolivian Andes.
+Chacaltaya is a mountain with a horizon open to the south and west facing the Altiplano (high plateau of 3800 m a.s.l.).
 Behind CHC (towards the north and east), high peaks of the mountain range (Cordillera Real) separate it from the Amazon Basin.
 The climate is semi-arid, but the summit of Chacaltaya is often in the clouds.
-The area surrounding the CHC is stony, partly covered by snow (especially in summer) and with little fauna and vegetation.
+The area surrounding the CHC is stony, partly covered with snow (especially in summer) and with little fauna and vegetation.

-The Chacaltaya GAW Station (CHC) is located in the Bolivian Andes.
-Chacaltaya is a mountain with a horizon open to the south and west facing the Altiplano (high plateau of 3800 masl).
+The Chacaltaya Global GAW Station (CHC) is located in the Bolivian Andes.
+Chacaltaya is a mountain with a horizon open to the south and west facing the Altiplano (high plateau of 3800 m a.s.l.).
 Behind CHC (towards the north and east), high peaks of the mountain range (Cordillera Real) separate it from the Amazon Basin.
 The climate is semi-arid, but the summit of Chacaltaya is often in the clouds.
-The area surrounding the CHC is stony, partly covered by snow (especially in summer) and with little fauna and vegetation.
+The area surrounding the CHC is stony, partly covered with snow (especially in summer) and with little fauna and vegetation.

-The station was equipped in november 2011 to measure gases concentrations, aerosols physical and chemical properties in a continuous basis.
+The station was equipped in November 2011 to measure gases concentrations, aerosols physical and chemical properties in a continuous basis.
 It is managed by the Laboratory for Atmospheric Physics (LFA) as part of an international scientific consortium.
-The station depends of the Instituto de Investigaciones Físicas from the Universidad Mayor de San Andrés and shares facilities with the Cosmic Rays Group (ORCC).
+The station depends upon the Instituto de Investigaciones Físicas from the Universidad Mayor de San Andrés and shares facilities with the Cosmic Rays Group (ORCC).

 Chacaltaya climate